cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

   monitoring:
     username: <monitoring username>
-    password: <srtong password for monitoring user>
+    password: <strong password for monitoring user>

 rabbitmq:
-  username: '<username you configured for queue management on rabbit>'
+  username: '<username you configured for queue management on rabbit, needs to be the same as in the RabbitMQ nodes config.yaml's>'
   password: '<strong password you configured for queue management on rabbit>'
   ca_path: '<path to ca certificate>'
   cluster_members: